-Oxford artist Diana Forster’s Such a Long Journey will be exhibited online on The North Wall website from 22 April – 4 May 2020.
+Oxford artist Diana Forster’s Such a Long Journey will be exhibited at The North Wall from 24 February – 6 March 2021.
 This article places the artist’s work in the context of conflict art throughout history.

 War art or military art has existed for centuries, taken up by war artists or commissioned by governments as propaganda.
 Conflict art emerged as an art form produced by artists who respond to the consequences of war.
 Contemporary artists such as Diana Forster and Willie Birch work creatively in this genre to gradually introduce difficult histories to their audiences.
 Art and war have a longstanding relationship spanning over decades of art history.
 We still celebrate Eugène Delacroix’s (1798-1863) Liberty Leading the People (1830) as a glorification of the French rebellion to overthrow King Charles X (1757-1836).
 In creating his painting, Delacroix wrote to his brother “although I may not have fought for my country, at least I shall have painted for her.”